Matt Neal: VX Racing (2008–2009)

-In his first year for VX Racing in 2008, he took just one win at Rockingham, while teammate Giovanardi took five wins on the way to retaining his title.
-Neal finished the year 5th in the standings.
+In his first year for VX Racing in 2008, Neal took just one win at Rockingham, while teammate Giovanardi took five wins on the way to retaining his title.
+He finished the year fifth in the standings.
 After a strong start to 2009, winning the opening race at Brands Hatch, he failed to win again all season, finishing fourth in the standings behind Giovanardi.